JeanLiima/next-template/README.md

     - Bug report template - A template to open a bug report.
     - Improvement request template - A template to open an improvement request.
     - Technical debit request template - A template to open a technical debit request.

+- Scripts:
+    - `npm run lint` - A script to verify lint in the project.
+    - `npm run style-lint` -  A script to verify style lint in the project.
+    - `npm run fix-lints` - A script to fix all the lints in the project.

 ## Installation
 - Clone the repository.